Key Decision Criteria for Your B2B Online Shop Based on Shopware

 E-invoice compatibility (ZUGFeRD, XRechnung)

-Shopware Check: Document management in Shopware is fundamentally available but needs to be extended for professional B2B requirements.
-Particularly the support for e-invoice standards often requires additional development.
+Shopware Check: Document management in Shopware is generally available but needs to be expanded for professional B2B requirements.
+Especially the support of e-invoice standards often requires additional development.

 Multilingual shop interfaces